klausgreiner/flutter_shaders/README.md

  - Check if there's any solution to custom painter without cheating (You could calculate each loop once and just save the values and show it.
 Basically generating frames of a video.)
  - Implement other shaders;
  - implement export to mp4 feature for each fragment;

+All fragments were ported to flutter from this amazing guy: https://x.com/xordev